polymode/polymode/docs/defining-polymodes.md

 ### Config Objects as Parents

 On some occasions the creation of polymode functions for parent objects has little or no sense.
-For example `poly-latex-root-polymode` is as parent of `poly-noweb-polymode` but having a dedicated `poly-latex-mode` polymode has not much sense.
+For example `poly-latex-root-polymode` is a parent of the `poly-noweb-polymode` but having a dedicated `poly-latex-mode` polymode has not much sense.
 For such cases `PARENT` argument of `define-polymode` can also be a configuration object.